 In this day and age capitalism, globalization and commercialization are getting more and more known for its wastage.
-The amount of wasted food has grown over the last few decades, people also have 800 million people without access to healthy food.
-Not only is this a moral problem, but food waste is a homogeneous problem that has severe environmental and economic costs such as land degradation, climate change, the irresponsible use of fresh water, natural resources and fossil fuel energy etc. Research concluded that households are the biggest contributors in food waste in high-income countries.
-People are not aware how much they throw and what the consequences are.
+The amount of wasted food has grown over the last few decades, people waste more even though there are worldwide approximately 800 million people without access to healthy food.
+Not only is this a moral problem, but food waste is a homogenous problem that has severe environmental and economic costs such as land degradation, climate change, the irresponsible use of fresh water, natural resources and fossil fuel energy etc. Research concluded that households are the biggest contributors in food waste in high-income countries.
+People are not aware how much they throw out and what the consequences are.

 Considering this, our goal is to tackle food waste in households, since they are the biggest contributors.
-We focus on reducing the waste of vegetables and fruits.
+We tend to focus on reducing the waste of vegetables and fruits.
 As a result, we came up with a simple and effortless fermentation kit.
-Through our product, we would like to introduce fermentation to households as a clean method to preserve fruits and vegetables.
-Fermentation has been widely used to preserve food in many cultures because it is an easy and simple storage method.
+Through our product, we would like to introduce fermentation to households as a proper method to preserve fruits and vegetables.
+Fermentation has been widely used to preserve food in many cultures, because it is an easy and simple storage method.
 With our fermentation kit, you can ferment your leftover fruits and vegetables at home easily.

-FRMNT is a start-up that aims to reduce wasted fruits and vegetables in households.
-We design a handy kit for fermentation - the 'Weck-Kit.
-The kit is a combination of three jars, a wooden spoon, three starter recipes and fermentation guidelines.
-All you need is some leftover fruits and vegetables and our product, the 'Weck-Kit'.
-In a few days' time, the fruits and vegetables can be fermented into healthy and sustainable dishes.
+‘Weck-It!’ is a start-up that aims to reduce the wasted fruits and vegetables in households.
+We design a handy kit for fermentation-- the ‘Weck-a-licious’ Kit.
+The kit is a combination of three weck jars, a wooden spoon, three starter recipes and fermentation guidelines.
+All you need is some leftover fruits and vegetables and our product, the ‘weck-a-licious kit’.
+In a few days’ time, the fruits and vegetables can be fermented into healthy and sustainable dishes.
 It is widely known that fermented foods are really healthy.
 By using our product everyone can reduce food waste at home and live a more sustainable life.

-If you are concerned with fresh fruits and vegetables, this is the solution for you!
-Do you want to make your life more sustainable and healthy?
+If you are concerned with wasting fresh fruits and vegetables, this might be the solution for you!
+Do you want to make your life more sustainable and healthy ?
 If yes, then please come to support us and our product.
-Your money will help us assemble the kits, create our website, start a marketing campaign and create a flyer / manual to go with the kits.
+Your money will help us assemble the kits, create our website, start a marketing campaign and create a flyer/manual to go with the kits.

 Maia Tahitu: Visual Designer